Cineworld says in advanced talks on deal for Polish rival CCI's cinemas

-British cinema operator Cineworld Group (CINE.L), responding to a report it is close to buying Warsaw-listed Cinema City International's CCI.WA (CCI) movie theatre operations, confirmed it was in advanced talks.
+Jan 9 British cinema operator Cineworld Group , responding to a report it is close to buying Warsaw-listed Cinema City International's (CCI) movie theatre operations, confirmed it was in advanced talks.

-Sky News reported earlier on Thursday that the deal was worth 900 million pounds ($1.48 billion). (link.reuters.com/sep85v)
+Sky News reported earlier on Thursday that the deal was worth 900 million pounds ($1.48 billion). ()

 Cineworld is Britain's largest cinema operator by market share and an acquisition of CCI, which runs about 100 multiplexes in Poland, Israel, Hungary, Czech Republic, Bulgaria, Romania and Slovakia, would allow it to expand beyond Britain and Ireland.